A topic from the subject of Organic Chemistry in Chemistry.

 • Biochemistry: The study of chemical processes and substances within living organisms.

-• Organic Compounds: Compounds that contain carbon and are the building blocks of life.
+• Organic Compounds: Compounds containing carbon that are the fundamental building blocks of life.
+They are characterized by carbon's ability to form long chains and rings.

-• Carbohydrates: Sugars and starches that provide energy.
+• Carbohydrates: Sugars and starches (polysaccharides) that are a primary source of energy.
+Examples include glucose, fructose, and starch.

-• Lipids: Fats, oils, and waxes that store energy and form cell membranes.
+• Lipids: Fats, oils, and waxes that store energy, form cell membranes (phospholipids), and act as hormones (steroids).
+They are generally nonpolar and hydrophobic.

-• Nucleic Acids: DNA and RNA that carry genetic information.
+• Nucleic Acids: DNA (deoxyribonucleic acid) and RNA (ribonucleic acid), which carry and transmit genetic information.
+They are composed of nucleotides.

 Main Concepts:

-Organic compounds form the basis of all biological systems.
-They:
+Organic compounds are the foundation of all biological systems.
+Their roles include:

-• Provide Energy: Carbohydrates and lipids are broken down to release energy for cellular processes.
+• Providing Energy: Carbohydrates and lipids are metabolized to release energy through cellular respiration.

-• Form Structures: Proteins and lipids build cell membranes, tissues, and organelles.
+• Forming Structures: Proteins and lipids are essential components of cell membranes, tissues, and organelles.
+For example, collagen provides structural support in connective tissues.

 Experiment: Identification of Carbohydrates, Lipids, and Proteins